-The purpose of this study is to present indications that the catalytic effects of magnetic monopoles can be detected by experiments to reveal the existence of magnetic monopoles in the real world.

-Even if it seems that colour confinement and chiral symmetry breaking are not related, we suppose that both phenomena are closely connected to each other through the topological objects, i.e., magnetic monopoles and instantons, in the QCD vacuum.
-The topological objects that are inhabitants of the QCD vacuum play significant roles in the mechanism of colour confinement and the breaking of chiral symmetry.

-First, we demonstrate by conducting simulations of lattice QCD that the monopole catalysis in the low energy of QCD induces the breaking of chiral symmetry though instantons.
+The purpose of this study is to present indications that the effects of magnetic monopoles and instantons can be detected by experiments to reveal the existence of magnetic monopoles and instantons in the real world.
+Even if it seems that color confinement and chiral symmetry breaking are not related, we suppose that both phenomena are closely connected to one another through topological objects, i.e., magnetic monopoles and instantons, in the QCD vacuum.
+The topological objects that inhabit the QCD vacuum play significant roles in the mechanism of color confinement and the breaking of chiral symmetry.
+First, we demonstrate by conducting simulations of lattice QCD that the monopoles in the low energy of QCD induce the breaking of chiral symmetry through instantons.

-In previous studies of lattice QCD, instantons have been found in QCD vacuums~\cite{Ilgenfritz1}, and the relations between the instantons and Abelian monopoles have been studied~\cite{Hart1, Bornyakov1}.
+In previous studies of lattice QCD, instantons have been found in QCD vacuums~\cite{Ilgenfritz1}, and the relations between the instantons and Abelian monopoles have been studied~\cite{Hart1}.
 The hadron masses were calculated from the background fields of Abelian monopoles~\cite{Kitahara2}.
-The fermion zero modes have been derived from the background fields of the magnetic monopoles~\cite{Chernodub1, HAoki1, HAoki2}.
+The fermion zero modes have been derived from the background fields of magnetic monopoles~\cite{Chernodub1, HAoki1}.

 In numerical calculations, however, the fermions, which do not preserve the chiral symmetry in lattice gauge theory, are mainly used in the formulation of quarks.
 Moreover, the quantitative relation between magnetic monopoles and instantons is not clear because monopoles are defined as three-dimensional objects, whereas instantons are defined as four-dimensional objects.